AndrasKovacs/staged/rts/RegionGraph3.md

                                           Cons a as → Cons (f a) (go as);
                go as
 ```

 Note that we still have to write `=` and `:=` for definitions at the different
 stages.
-I have found that as soon as we pin down the stages of let-definitions,
+My experience in prototype implementations is that as soon as we pin
-almost everything else becomes unambiguously inferable.
+down the stages of let-definitions, almost everything else becomes unambiguously
+inferable.

 ## Regions